 This is a very common question and a very simple one to answer.
 The majority of client's that we see (either referred or not referred) have NOT received imaging prior to using our services.
 Imaging is not

 a first line approach to the majority of conditions that we treat.
 Furthermore, physical therapists are trained to perform extensive examinations to identify movement complications.
-Movement complications are not always related to what can be viewed on a static image such as an XR, MRI, CT, etc. Lastly, through your thorough examination your therapist will help identify signs and symptoms that would warrant further communication with other healthcare providers including recommendation for further testing such as imaging.
+Movement complications are not always related to what can be viewed on a static image such as an XR, MRI, CT, etc. Lastly, your thorough examination with your therapist will help identify signs and symptoms that would warrant further communication with other healthcare providers including recommendation for further testing such as imaging.